hashicorp/terraform-github-actions/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 This was a simplified example showing the basic features of these Terraform GitHub Actions.
-Please refer to the examples within the `examples` directory for more complex usage examples.
+Please refer to the examples within the `examples` directory for more examples of common workflows.

 ## Inputs